nikv96/Fork-Cinemas/README.md

 ### Fork Cinemas
 Movie Booking System built in Java

-### Synopsis
+### Overview

 A CLI movie booking system built in Java using NetBeans IDE.
-The project uses OOP concepts to make a Movie Booking System that can be used by either the staff or the user.
+The project uses OOP concepts in a Movie Booking System to allow access to either the staff or the user.

-### Motivation
+### Disclaimer

-The project was built for the CE/CZ2002 Object Oriented Design and Programming course at NTU.
+This project was submitted as part of the the CE/CZ2002 Object Oriented Design and Programming course at NTU and is no longer being maintained.